 Laguna – Pueblo Bonito Inn Suite #17

-Quiet and well located, this New Mexico lodging suite has red brick and oak floors with a queen bed in the bedroom; a queen futon, ecupoli chair, corner kiva fireplace and TV in the sittmg room; rust colored mexican tiles in the full kitchen; navy mexican tile in the bath; large closets; small table with chairs; cable color TV, DSL internet access and phone.
+Quiet and well located, this Historic New Mexico lodging suite has red brick and oak floors with one queen bed in the bedroom; a queen futon, leather bucket chair, small wood table with two wooden chairs, corner kiva wood burning fireplace and flat screen cable TV in the sittmg room; rust colored mexican tiles in the full kitchen; navy mexican tile in the bath with tub and shower; two large closets; WiFi internet access and phone.